 There's no better time to discover your love for second hand clothing than in, the aptly named, Second Hand September.
 But hey, second-hand/vintage/pre-loved - whatever you want to call it, there are so many benefits to buying clothes that have already been worn by someone else.

 The thing is, shopping for second hand gems requires dedication and patience.
 So how do the pros do it?
-Here to guide you on your pre-loved style journey is Cosmopolitan's Fashion Director and second hand shopping expert, Amy Bannerman.
+Here to guide you on your pre-loved style journey is Cosmopolitan's former Fashion Director and second hand shopping expert, Amy Bannerman.

 1. Know where to shop